This file is about worry and regret. Also see Acceptance, Success and Failure, Attitude and That's Life.

 - Don't let yesterday use up too much of today.
 (Cherokee Indian Proverb)

 - Don't tell me that worrying doesn't help.
-All the things I worry about never happen.
+The things I worry about hardly ever happen.

 - Don't worry about what people think of you, because they seldom do.